Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 - results -
 The best parameters for XG Boost are :  {'max_depth': 4, 'learning_rate': 0.85}
 ```
+The best combination as obtained from the random search is max_depth : 4 and the learning rate : 0.85.
+Now training the model using these parameters I obtain following accuracies.

 ```
 model_xgb_best=XGBClassifier(learning_rate=0.85, max_depth=4, n_estimators=30,